Is Chinese a hard language to learn?

 This writing method differs immensely from English and nearly all Western languages.
 They all look convoluted, distinct, mysterious, yet age-old, captivating, and unique.

 But it’s not as bad and unsettling as you might think.
 You only need 6,000 to 8,000 simplified Chinese characters for most purposes.
-You can even read a newspaper with only 2-3,000.
+You can even read a newspaper for only 2-3,000.
 The same is also required to achieve a lower advanced level.

 Korean and Japanese characters appear to have much in common with the pictographic script of Chinese Hànzì.